spahvenn/chat-frontend/README.md

 Simple React chat frontend demonstrating usage of basic React features and socket.io.

 Demonstration can be done by starting the backend and frontend, then opening two localhost:3000 tabs side by side to test the chat features.
 The tabs should have synchronized chat content.
+Refreshing or opening a new browser tab loads the message history from (mock) MongoDB.

 Future prototyping ideas include e.g. simple login feature, chat participant list, "user is typing" -feature, "user joins or leaves" -message, more reliable chat history that no message is left undelivered in special cases.